sashalex007/quartz_blog/content/leetcode/Poor pigs.md

 **Review 1**
 Just remember that 1 pig can test 2 buckets (lives or dies) in one round of testing...likewise 2 pigs can test `2**2` buckets...or `2**n` more generally.
 So we keep increasing `n` until we reach or exceed buckets.
 If more tests are permitted (`minutesToTest//minutesToDie`) we increase the base.

+**Review 2**
+I understood that `buckets` are essentially the number of states, but it took a few minutes to realize what was the base and what was the exponent.
+The state of one pig is `2^1`.
+Why?
+Because the base (2) represents the two possible states of a pig- dead or alive, and the exponent (1) is the number of pigs.

+Basically, the possible states of a pig is `number_of_tests+1` and the exponent is the number of pigs.
+So we just increase the value of pigs by 1 while `(number_of_test+1)**pigs < buckets`.

+Cool problem.

 #review
 #hard